-New Fair Eligibility Policy --Building quality, safety, and knowledge
+New Fair Eligibility Policy ---Building quality, safety, and knowledge

-Starting for the 2020 County Fair Year:
+Requirements for Fair starting in the 2020 County Fair Year:

-Animal exhibitors need to attend at least 2 community 4-H educational event, one of which has to be an animal clinic, class, or event over the course of the current 4-H year.
-Exhibitors only showing projects need to attend at least 2 educational event or classes over the course of the current 4-H year.
+Animal exhibitors need to attend at least 2 community 4-H educational events, one of which has to be an animal clinic, class, or event over the course of the current 4-H year.
+Exhibitors only showing projects need to attend at least 2 educational events or classes over the course of the current 4-H year.